davidlattimore/davidlattimore.github.io/_posts/2025-09-03-rustforge-wild-performance-tricks.md

 }
 ```

-The idea of this function is convert from a Vec of some time to an empty Vec of another type,
+The idea of this function is to convert from a Vec of some time to an empty Vec of another type,
 reusing the heap allocation.
 This works in a very similar way to how we converted between atomic and
 non-atomic `SymbolId`s, except this time because we first clear the Vec, the body of our `map`
 function is unreachable.

 The optimisation in the Rust standard library that allows reuse of the heap allocation will only
-actually work if the size and alignment of `T` and `U` are the same, so lets verify that that's the
+actually work if the size and alignment of `T` and `U` are the same, so let's verify that that's the
 case.
 We can do the check at compile time, so if we accidentally call this function with
 incompatible `T` and `U`, we'll get a compilation error at the call site.